saurabh-hirani/slotter/README.md

   >>> {'1-10': [], '10-20': [], 'twenty-to-thirty': []} # printed 'twenty-to-thirty' because we labelled (20, 30) range explicitly
   ```

 - Add items.
-Slots chosen as per item >= slot.start and item < slot.end.
-Output is the slot in which items are added
+Item are in the format - (item_name, its_slot_value).
+Slots chosen as per item_value >= slot.start and item_value < slot.end.
+Output is the slot in which items are added.

   ```
   s.add_item('item1', 5)